-When taking the dual of a given LP, we refer to the given LP as the primal.
-The two problems are closely related, in the sense that the optimal solution of one problem automatically provides the optimal solution to the other.
-If the primal is a max problem, then the dual will be a min problem, and vice versa.
-We begin by explaining how to find the dual of a max problem in which all variables are required to be nonnegative and all constraints are (\leq) constraints (called a normal max problem).
-A normal max problem may be written as
+Every linear program (LP) has a corresponding dual LP, and understanding the relationship between them is crucial for advanced topics in linear and nonlinear programming, offering valuable economic and sensitivity analysis insights.
+The original LP is called the primal, and the optimal solution of one problem directly determines the optimal solution of the other.
+If the primal is a maximization problem, its dual will be a minimization problem, and vice versa.
+We begin by explaining how to construct the dual of a normal max problem, where all variables are nonnegative and constraints are of the form (\leq).